subhan-sd/Bank-BTN-Test-PHP/README.md

    );
    ```

+4. Or u can import database in directory Database

-4. Update `config.php` with your database connection details.
+5. Update `config.php` with your database connection details.

-5. Place the files in your web server's root directory.
+6. Place the files in your web server's root directory.

-6. Open your web browser and navigate to the location where you placed the files (e.g., `http://localhost/index.php`).
+7. Open your web browser and navigate to the location where you placed the files (e.g., `http://localhost/[your directory]/index.php`).

 ## App Description